|

 This beginning guitar course will concentrate on chords.
 Each session will include learning the chords for a few easy songs, and perhaps, time permitting, some more advanced songs.
 Students will have the option of learning at least one song of their choice.
 Instruction will include the parts of the guitar, including string names, how to tune a guitar, and how to play the basic scale and basic chords.
 The course will include workshop sessions for individual instruction and will end with an opportunity for all students to play one song they have learned for the group.

 NOTE: Students must have their own guitar and a music stand for reading music while practicing the guitar.
 The instructor will recommend a reference book on guitar chords.
-This course will be in Medford at the HEC.

 |